spxbhuhb/zakadabar-stack/core/doc/guides/backend/BusinessLogic.md

 1. call `auditor.auditXX`
 1. return with the result

-This means that everything is in a transaction when a request is routed by Ktor or you call the wrapped version of the function.

 When you call the non-wrapped version, none of the above is executed.

 ## Transactions